wafna/kse/docs/Aspects.md

 Above, we're specifying an action that selects records en masse from a list of ids.
 We'll implement this, directly.
+This interface is required in order to support multiple mix-ins.

 ```kotlin
 class SelectableImpl(val entity: Entity<T>) : SelectableByExternalId<E> {